open-contracting/kingfisher-collect/docs/scrapyd.rst

 You need to at least replace ``localhost`` with the remote server's domain name.
 If you changed the ``http_port`` variable in Scrapyd's `configuration file <https://scrapyd.readthedocs.io/en/stable/config.html>`__, you need to replace ``6800``.

-If you changed the ``FILES_STORE`` variable when :ref:`installing Kingfisher Scrape<configure>`, that same directory needs to exist on the remote server, and the ``scrapyd`` process needs permission to write to it.
+If you changed the ``FILES_STORE`` variable when :ref:`installing Kingfisher Collect<configure>`, that same directory needs to exist on the remote server, and the ``scrapyd`` process needs permission to write to it.
 If you are using the default value, then files will be stored in a ``data`` directory under the Scrapyd directory on the remote server.

 Deploy spiders
 --------------

-On your local machine, deploy the spiders in Kingfisher Scrape to Scrapyd, using the `scrapyd-deploy <https://github.com/scrapy/scrapyd-client/blob/v1.1.0/README.rst>`__ command, which was installed with Kingfisher Scrape:
+On your local machine, deploy the spiders in Kingfisher Collect to Scrapyd, using the `scrapyd-deploy <https://github.com/scrapy/scrapyd-client/blob/v1.1.0/README.rst>`__ command, which was installed with Kingfisher Collect:

 .. code-block:: bash